pungi-org/pungi/plugins/python-build/README.md

 You can instruct python-build to keep a local cache of downloaded package files by setting the `PYTHON_BUILD_CACHE_PATH` environment variable.
-When set, package files will be kept in this directory after the first successful download and reused by subsequent invocations of `python-build` and `pyenv install`.
+When set, package files will be kept in this directory after the first successful download and reused by subsequent invocations of `python-build` and `pungi install`.

-The `pyenv install` command defaults this path to `~/.pyenv/cache`, so in most cases you can enable download caching simply by creating that directory.
+The `pungi install` command defaults this path to `~/.pungi/cache`, so in most cases you can enable download caching simply by creating that directory.

 ### Keeping the build directory after installation

-Both `python-build` and `pyenv install` accept the `-k` or `--keep` flag, which tells python-build to keep the downloaded source after installation.
+Both `python-build` and `pungi install` accept the `-k` or `--keep` flag, which tells python-build to keep the downloaded source after installation.
 This can be useful if you need to use `gdb` and `memprof` with Python.

-Source code will be kept in a parallel directory tree `~/.pyenv/sources` when using `--keep` with the `pyenv install` command.
+Source code will be kept in a parallel directory tree `~/.pungi/sources` when using `--keep` with the `pungi install` command.
 You should specify the location of the source code with the `PYTHON_BUILD_BUILD_PATH` environment variable when using `--keep` with `python-build`.

 ## Getting Help

-Please see the [pyenv wiki](https://github.com/pyenv/pyenv/wiki) for solutions to common problems.
+Please see the [pungi wiki](https://github.com/pyenv/pyenv/wiki) for solutions to common problems.

 [wiki]: https://github.com/pyenv/pyenv/wiki